mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.lang.editor.forms^^

 This language add support for checkboxes.
-There is a text based checkbox (text checkbox UI) and an image checkbox (platform checkbox UI).
+Text based checkboxes (text checkbox UI) and image checkboxes (platform checkbox UI) are available.
 The text-based checkbox can be styled like any other constant text.
 The checkbox cell has an *ui* parameter which allows to switch between both styles.
 The state is backed by a boolean property.
 The visible text is specified by the *label*.
 The checkbox can be toggled through clicking and pressing space.
 The

 ![forms: checkbox](forms_checkbox.png)